-LANDSCAPES AT A CROSSROADS: WHAT WE STAND TO LOSE These comparative images reveal New Mexico's treasured wild places as they exist today and the alarming reality they face without immediate protection.
-From Chaco Canyon and Otero Mesa's sacred sites to the Caja del Rio's ancient volcanic landscape rich in biodiversity to the Gila River's life-giving waters, these side-by-side views sound an urgent alarm.
+LANDSCAPES AT A CROSSROADS:

+WHAT WE STAND TO LOSE These comparative images reveal New Mexico's treasured wild places as they exist today- and the alarming reality they face without immediate protection.
+From Chaco Canyon and Otero Mesa's sacred sites to the Caja del Rio's ancient volcanic and scape rich in biodiversity to the Gila River's life-giving waters, these side-by-side views soundscape. landscape rich in biodiversity to the Gila River's life-giving waters, these side-by-side views sound an urgent alarm.
 We stand at a critical tipping point.
-These aren't just scenic vistas they're irreplaceable cultural landscapes, deeply connected to Tribal and Hispano communities who have stewarded them for thousands of years.
+These aren't just scenic vistas-they're irreplaceable cultural landscapes, deeply connected to Tribal and Hispano communities who have stewarded them for thousands of years.
 Right now, these places face unprecedented threats that could erase this heritage forever.
 Once lost, these landscapes cannot be restored.
 The time to act in their defense is not tomorrow-it's today.